BrandonFlorian/BrandonFlorian/README.md

   <img alt="Link" src="https://github.com/BrandonFlorian/assets/blob/main/zero-slash.gif">
 </picture>

-I'm a software developer with a passion for web development, artificial intelligence, and open-source software.
-I love learning new technologies and building projects that make a positive impact.
+I'm a software developer with a passion for web development, artificial intelligence, and cryptocurrency.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/brandonflorian/)